angulardart/angular/doc/faq/di.md

 regarding dependency injection, and the canonical answers for those questions.

-In general, most everything can be explained by giving a simple technical overview of how dependendy injection is implemented, and why it is implemented that way.
+In general, most everything can be explained by giving a simple technical overview of how dependency injection is implemented, and why it is implemented that way.
 You can think of dependency injection as a `HashMap<K, V>`, where:

 * `K` is the token used for injection (a class `Type` or `OpaqueToken`).